 Player APIs versus live video streaming APIs

 Confusingly, live streaming and on-demand video platforms often feature multiple APIs.
 Usually, there are two general categories: a Live Video Streaming API and a Player API.
-Sometimes, there are other APIs as well.
+In addition, there are other (less common) APIs as well.
 For example, some platforms have separate APIs for analytics, user tracking, thumbnail manipulation, and so on.

 What is a Live Video Streaming API?

-The first and more powerful API is the Live Video Streaming API.
+The first and most powerful API is the Live Video Streaming API.
 This is designed to interface with the backend of a live streaming system.

 - Creating a new live stream